mandy8055/dataStructuresAndAlgoJava/README.md

 ## What I'll be doing with this repository

 One day in the foreseeable future I will have solved all the challenges on [PEPCoding](https://pepcoding.com/resources/).
-Then this repository will mostly become a static one.
+Then this repository will **mostly become** a static one.
+But still I'll be solving the problems on LeetCode and projectEuler as a hobby.

 Constructive criticisms or code reviews of any kind are very much welcome.